jspanther/Angular-Chrome-Extension/README.md

 ### Step 1

 ## JSPanther's Chrome Extension on Google WEB Store
 You can check out JSPanther's Chrome Extension on [Chrome Web Store](https://chrome.google.com/webstore/category/extensions?hl=en) by searching "JSPanther".
-If you like it then please <strong>[Add To Chrome](https://chrome.google.com/webstore/detail/jspanther/ndcjllhdgddojandognggpbnfdjiomfn?hl=en)</strong> and it will give you an awesome nature wallpaper on every new tab on Chrome.
-Enjoy the Nature:shamrock:
+If you like it then please <strong>[Add To Chrome](https://chrome.google.com/webstore/detail/jspanther/ndcjllhdgddojandognggpbnfdjiomfn?hl=en)</strong> and it will give you an awesome nature wallpaper on every new tab on Chrome. <strong>Enjoy the Nature</strong>:earth_asia::shamrock:

 ## Refrences